EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 If you're using Redis on another machine, don't forget to modify the bind in the `/etc/redis/redis.conf` configuration file.

+> In this case, you should also check the value of `protected-mode` in the _/etc/redis/redis.conf_ configuration file.
+>
+> Either set _protected-mode no_ (and understand what that means) or set _protected-mode yes_ and do the necessary password management for Redis.
+>
+> If _protected-mode yes_ is set without a password, you'll get an error like this: `consumer: Cannot connect to redis://:6379/: Error 111 connecting to :6379.
+Connection refused`
+{: .alert .alert-warning}

 If you don't want to change the bind, you can also modify your `settings_local.py` and customize this extract from the default `settings.py` with your `<my_redis_host>`.

 ```py